 If you want to improve customer advocacy and turn every business relationship into a long-lasting one, we will guide you through the necessary steps.

-The customer advocacy concept is focused on meeting client expectations and anticipating new ones.
-This way, you’ll be able to create custom-made solutions for their problems and deliver a complete customer experience that is going to differentiate your company from the competition.
+The customer advocacy concept is focused on meeting customer expectations and anticipating new ones.
+This way, you can create custom-made solutions for their problems and deliver a complete customer experience that is going to differentiate your company from the competition.

-Customers don’t just go for features or prices when they choose a product.
+Clients don’t just go for features or prices when they choose a product.
 They want the full package: excellent customer care, occasional discounts, tailor-made offers, and seamless communication.
-Customer advocacy covers all that, plus more.

-Customer advocacy fuels company growth.
-Staying focused on how you can improve your customers’ experiences with your brand has the following benefits:
+Customer advocacy can drive company growth, but it’s crucial to understand the definition of advocacy in your context.
+Staying focused on how you can improve your clients’ experiences with your brand has the following benefits.

-Your company’s efforts to optimize the client journey will never stop.
+Your company’s efforts to optimize the customer journey will never stop.
 Here are a few ways to increase customer advocacy, plus examples from companies that are already doing these things very well.

 Personalization starts with subject lines and ends… well, never.
 Marketing is no longer about emphasizing product qualities and leaving out possible downsides.
-It’s about creating and telling the story your clients want to hear.
+It’s about creating and telling the story that your customers want to hear.

-This includes every type of client communication: welcoming messages, loyalty discount campaigns, drip emails, tutorials, any type of content you can customize according to the user’s profile.
+This includes every type of customer communication: welcoming messages, loyalty discount campaigns, drip emails, tutorials, and any type of content you can customize according to the user’s profile.

 Grammarly offers a great personalization model.
 The company sends weekly emails that are directly linked to the user’s writing style and performance.
 The reports include frequent errors, the latest milestones the user has reached, and possible weak spots to improve upon.

-How do I connect with my clients on a more personal level?
+How do I connect with my customers on a more personal level?

 You trace a map of their customer journey and ask yourself questions like:

-Knowing their needs at a specific point in time will let you predict what they want in the future.
-TextMagic carefully considered every piece of client feedback and gradually introduced product features clients requested.
-In time, this led to the development of our new product, Touchpoint, which offers businesses a complete customer engagement platform, making it easier for you to listen and communicate with your customers.
+Knowing their needs at a specific time will let you predict what they want in the future.
+TextMagic carefully considered every piece of client feedback and gradually introduced the requested product features.
+In time, this led to the development of our new product, Touchpoint — a complete customer service platform.

 Turn every reference you get from your clients into something meaningful.

 Get any type of information related to your product.
-It doesn’t matter what format it comes in.
+It doesn’t matter the format.

 Social listening is a very simple process that involves monitoring all social media channels to find discussions about your brand, what users think of it, what they’d like changed, etc.